Plant Biology & Conservation (PBC)

 PBC 499-0 Independent Study (1-3 Units)

-This is a required course for the master's degree in plant biology and conservation in which students will work with an instructor of their choice conducting independent literature, lab, or field research.
+Graduate students will work with an instructor of their choice conducting independent literature, lab, or field research.

 Prerequisites: Permission of instructor.